JO/IGBAB-AR - Education Records/Records of Students with Disabilities Management

 If, as a result of the hearing, the panel decides that the information is inaccurate, misleading or otherwise in violation of the privacy or other rights of the student, it shall:

 - Inform the eligible student or the student’s parent(s) of the amendment in writing.

-The district shall, within 10 days of a student seeking initial enrollment in or services from the district, notify the public or private school, ESD, institution, agency, detention facility or youth care center in which the student was formerly enrolled and shall request the student’s education records.
+The district shall, within 10 days of a student seeking initial enrollment in or services from the district, notify the public or private school, ESD, institution, agency or detention facility or youth care center in which the student was formerly enrolled, and shall request the student’s education records.

 The district shall transfer originals of all requested student education records, including any ESD records, relating to the particular student to the new educational agency when a request to transfer the education records is made to the district.
 The transfer shall be made no later than 10 days after receipt of the request.
 For students in substitute care programs, the transfer must take place within five days of a request.
 Readable copies of the following documents shall be retained:

 - The student’s permanent records, for one year;